NLut/PUF-MerkleTree-Distributed-Bloom-Filter-Deduplication/README.md

-# PUF-Based Fog Authentication with Merkle Tree Proofs and Distributed Bloom Filter Deduplication for IIoT (Copy)
+# PUF-Based Fog Authentication with Merkle Tree Proofs and Distributed Bloom Filter Deduplication for IIoT

 This full-stack system securely authenticates IIoT edge devices using **PUF (Physically Unclonable Functions)** and **Merkle Tree proofs**, transmits data with **HMAC integrity**, and performs **deduplication** using a high-performance **distributed Bloom Filter** implemented in C.